 Trent McCauley is sixteen, brilliant, and obsessed with one thing: making movies on his computer by reassembling footage from popular films he downloads from the net.
 In the dystopian near-future Britain where Trent is growing up, this is more illegal than ever; the punishment for being caught three times is that your entire household’s access to the internet is cut off for a year, with no appeal.

-Trent's too clever for that too happen.
+Trent’s too clever for that to happen.
 Except it does, and it nearly destroys his family.
-Shamed and shattered, Trent runs away to London, where he slowly he learns the ways of staying alive on the streets.
+Shamed and shattered, Trent runs away to London, where slowly he learns the ways of staying alive on the streets.
 This brings him in touch with a demimonde of artists and activists who are trying to fight a new bill that will criminalize even more harmless internet creativity, making felons of millions of British citizens at a stroke.

 Things look bad.
 Parliament is in power of a few wealthy media conglomerates.
 But the powers-that-be haven’t entirely reckoned with the power of a gripping movie to change people’s minds….

 I think that you are (as your now-British self might say) absolutely bloody fecking BRILLIANT!!!!
 I loved your books For The Win, Little Brother, Homeland and Pirate Cinema.
 Thanks for being so awesome, and I love your authorial (yes, that’s a word now) works.
 Anyway, I was just wondering if you were going to write a sequel to Pirate Cinema, or maybe a third Little Brother?
 If you weren’t already thinking/considering this, please do!!!!

 Thanks soooo much for taking the time to read my email.

 One of your biggest fans, Callum Wilson Stonehouse

 Thank you, Callum!